Thursday, November 23, 2017

 THE GERMAN CINEMA

-In 1925 Robert, who had also started writing novels, was hired by director Curtis Bernhardt as an film editor and scenarist.
-In 1926 Curt and another reporter, his future wife from 1931 until his death 42 years later, Henreitta Erna Baroness de Perrot, were sent to interview director Fritz Lang.
+In 1925 Robert, who had also started writing novels, was hired by director Curtis Bernhardt as a film editor and scenarist.
+In 1926 Kurt and another reporter, his future wife from 1931 until his death 42 years later, Henreitta Erna Baroness de Perrot, were sent to interview director Fritz Lang.
 Lang agreed to their request, but only if they both became extras on a motion picture he was shooting titled "Metropolis".

 In 1927 Robert received his first on screen credit as the film editor on "Bezwinger der 1000 Gefahren (The Island of 1000 Dangers)".
 The following year he wrote the titles for the silent film "Die Durchgangerin (The Passage Women)" known in the United States as "The Runaway Girl".
 After Robert worked on two more silent films the two brothers came together on a motion picture.